 Excusing/Postponing Jury Service

 A request to be excused does not mean you are automatically excused.
-Unless you receive notification that you have been released, you are still under the court's order to appear if your group is required to report during your service term.
+Unless you receive notification that you have been excused, you are still under the court's order to appear if you are required to report during your service term.

-Each request is reviewed by the Court and a written response will be mailed by postcard and your information will be updated online.
+Each request is reviewed by the court and a written response will be emailed to you and your juror portal will be updated online.
 We stop accepting requests to be postponed or excused at 10:00am on the last business day before a service term begins.
-If it is a time sensitive issue, please call Jury Administration 564.397.2049 or email juries@clark.wa.gov
+If it is a time sensitive issue, please call Jury Administration 564.397.2049 or email juries@clark.wa.gov for further assistance.

-Please note, the option to reschedule yourself online will not be an option if you have rescheduled before or if you are within 7 days of your scheduled service.
+Please note, the option to defer/reschedule yourself online will not be an option if you have deferred yourself before or if you are within 4 days of your service term starting.

 Prior Excusals